 Peer through the gate and imagine what it was like to be a medieval soldier working in this cramped but beautiful space.

-The Tower was known as a formidable historic fortress with impenetrable defences.
-However, a rabble of peasants managed to successfully attack the Tower in the Peasants' Revolt of 1381 - one of many battles at the Tower of London.
+In 1381, a rabble of peasants managed to successfully attack the Tower in the Peasants' Revolt of 1381 — this was one of many battles at the Tower of London.

-The Duke of Wellington, one of Britain’s greatest military leaders, became the Constable of the Tower in 1826.
+Arthur Wellesley, the Duke of Wellington, born 1 May 1769, was one of Britain’s greatest military leaders.
+He became the Constable of the Tower in 1826.
 He remained Commander-in-Chief of the British Armed Forces and became Prime Minister twice while serving as Constable at the Tower.